GM Korea workers approve strike as wage talks stall

-SEOUL (Reuters) - General Motors’ (GM.N) South Korean workers on Wednesday voted to go on strike over salaries and production volume, signalling tough annual wage talks for automakers already grappling with falling earnings due to the stronger won.
+SEOUL, July 9 (Reuters) - General Motors’ South Korean workers on Wednesday voted to go on strike over salaries and production volume, signalling tough annual wage talks for automakers already grappling with falling earnings due to the stronger won.

 Strikes are an almost annual event in South Korea’s $173 billion auto industry, but this year’s unrest could be more prolonged than usual as workers are calling for the revamping of a 60-year-old wage scheme among other demands.